AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/browser-width.md

 ---
 description: Metrics that refer to the horizontal/vertical distance of the data in the browser window only.
 More specifically, the browser
-seo-description: Metrics that refer to the horizontal/vertical distance of the data in the browser window only.
-More specifically, the browser
-seo-title: Browser Width/Height
 solution: Analytics
 title: Browser Width/Height
 topic: Metrics